 Tsunade grimaced.
 Something in the man's tone was making her stomach squirm uneasily.
 "And who would this promising ninja be?"

-Hyoo exhaled slowly, preparing himself for the outburst that would surely come.
+Hyoo exhaled slowly, preparing himself for the outburst that was sure to come.

 As he stepped into the hospital room, Kakashi was suddenly aware of three things.

-The first was how the beds were placed within the room, far from each other, which differed from the usual room formation that had the beds close up; Kakashi was sure that neither Naruto nor Sasuke had been the ones to move the beds like that, because the first was still unconscious, and the second was weakened and currently sealed on the bed.
+The first was how the beds were placed within the room, far from each other, which differed from the usual room formation with the beds placed closer to each other; Kakashi was sure that neither Naruto nor Sasuke had been the ones to move the beds like that, because the first was still unconscious, and the second was weakened and currently sealed on the bed.

 The second was the crowd of nurses around Sasuke's bed, and by the Uchiha's displeased expression, it was clear he was not enjoying it.
 Naruto's side of the room was also unusually bare, making the Jounin inwardly frown.

-He had seen Naruto's friends come with get–well cards.
-None of them was in sight.
-But to make up for that, Iruka was sitting next to the sleeping teen, eyes lowered on his still form, composure relaxed, and completely ignoring the nurses.
+He had seen Naruto's friends come with get-well cards, and Hinata had brought flowers, but there was nothing there.
+To make up for that though, Iruka was sitting next to the sleeping teen, eyes focused on his resting figure, looking calm and plainly ignoring the nurses.

-The third and most important thing was how the nurses were pointedly ignoring Naruto.
+The third and most important thing was how the nurses were pointedly ignoring Naruto's side, and Iruka.
 He didn't look unattended –Tsunade would never allow that– but Kakashi was sure that the only one taking care of the sleeping teen was Iruka.

-Iruka heard the approaching Jounin and moved his tired eyes to look at the masked man.
+Iruka heard the approaching Jounin and looked up, eyes tired and weary.

 "How is he?"
-Kakashi asked conversationally, uncovered eye filled with regret as he looked down at his sleeping student.
+Kakashi asked conversationally, tone cheerful but eye sharply focused on his sleeping student.

 … would serve him to protect.

-"Naruto will be ok, you don't have to worry," Kakashi told Iruka in a low voice, both sharing a look when they noticed that Sasuke had managed to chase away all the nurses, and was now staring at Naruto with unreadable eyes.
+"Naruto will be ok, you don't have to worry," Kakashi told Iruka in a low voice.

-Kakashi could say he'd grown to understand Sasuke, even though he hadn't been able to see for a long time, and he was sure that no matter how long they would question him, Sasuke would never reveal to anyone what had happened at the Valley of End.
+Kakashi could say he'd grown to understand Sasuke, even though he hadn't been able to see for a long time, and he had to wonder whether Tsunade would allow him to keep the memories of what had happened at the Valley of End for himself, or if she'd make him break just to know.

-"Tsunade–sama… Jiraiya–sama," he started, staring at the two Sannin, deciding to include the white haired sennin in his speech due to his well–known fatherly love for the young teen.
+"Tsunade–sama… Jiraiya–sama," he finally spoke, staring at the two Sannin.
+He would include the white haired sennin in his speech due to his well–known familial love for the teen.
 "I formally request the permission to test one Uzumaki Naruto as the new trainee for the ANBU troops".

 "No!"
 Tsunade replied, without even thinking.
 "I won't allow him to take that path!"

-He was too young, inexperienced, had yet to understand what the true life of a shinobi was.
+He was too young, too inexperienced, he had yet to understand what the true life of a shinobi was, aside for teammates running away and organizations seeking out tailed beasts.
+Normal shinobi life was different, darker than the petty missions genin were allowed to take.

 No, Naruto couldn't give his pledge to the ANBU.
 Not him.